Choosing a Horseback Riding Style:

 Type of Horse:

-But some individuals have surprising talents and a stocky Quarter Horse may surprise you in the dressage ring, while a Thoroughbred might have unexpected ‘cow sense’.
-Chances are your horse and you can find some success—and certainly fun, at any discipline or riding style no matter his type or breeding.
+However, some individuals have surprising talents, and a stocky Quarter Horse may surprise you in the dressage ring, while a Thoroughbred might have unexpected ‘cow sense’.
+Chances are you can find some success in any discipline or riding style no matter what your horse's type or breeding.

 - Trot/Jog: A jog is very smooth, relaxed, and slightly faster than a walk.
 The jog is useful for following herds of cattle.
 Riders sit a jog, and do not post.
-A trot is posted unless a sitting trot is required in the show ring.
+In English riding the trot is posted unless a sitting trot is required in the show ring.

 - Canter/Lope: The Western lope is a slow relaxed canter.
-An canter can be very elevated, extended, or collected with many variations in speed depending on the specific discipline or style.
+English riders will learn that the canter can be very elevated, extended, or collected with many variations in speed depending on the specific discipline or style.